Perioperative Mortality Review Committee Terms of Reference

-The terms of reference for the Committee can be viewed below or downloaded in either Word or pdf formats:
+The terms of reference for the Committee can be viewed below or downloaded in pdf format:

 3. The functions of Mortality Review Committees are set out in section 59E (1) (a) and (b) of the Act.

 4. The Committee is required to work within their agreed work plans and budgets to:

 4.a. review and report to the Commission on deaths that are within the Committee’s scope, with a view to reducing deaths and to supporting continuous quality improvement

 4.b. advise on any other matter related to mortality that the Commission specifies in writing